 Barcelona has a huge skate scene, How many other shops exist in Barcelona?
 Is there a lot of tension between the shops?
 Does the scene support so many shops?

-I think there's about 7 shops at the moment.
-There's no tension between most of the shops, the only one that seems to not get on with the rest is Inercia.
-Inercia was the major shop in Barcelona for many years before we turned up, I was a close friend of the owner and a team rider for a few years when working for Powerslide, but they didn't take well to the new kids on the block.
-At the present time we have met and got on well with all other shops in the city, so in general I think the aim is to support each others existence by helping the skate scene grow together, we don't hesitate to recommend other shops when we are missing items.
+I think there are about seven shops at the moment.
+There’s no tension between most of the shops, the only one that seems to not get on with the rest is Inercia.
+Inercia was the major shop in Barcelona for many years before we turned up, I was a close friend of the owner and a team rider for a few years when working for Powerslide, but they didn’t take well to the new kids on the block.
+At the present time we have met and got on well with all other shops in the city, so in general, I think the aim is to support each other’s existence by helping the skate scene grow together, we don’t hesitate to recommend other shops when we are missing items.

 How important was picking your location to the success of the business?

 I don’t think I realized at the time, but being near the sea is great.
 The big square in front of the shop for classes, the parking… all of this is crucial.
 You can sit outside our shop and have a quiet drink, have a skate, walk to the beach… it’s really perfect.
 We definitely don’t get a lot of random people walking by, but that also means we don’t waste a lot of time on drunk tourists thinking trying on skates is a hilarious past time.

 Do you offer lessons at the shop?
 How did that start?
 Did this happen since the beginning?
 How much do you charge?